Christian Doctrine of the Holy Spirit

 The Filioque Controversy

 The controversy over the Latin word filioque is regarded by scholars as one of the chief factors contributing to the split of the western and eastern churches, which was formalized in 1054 AD.
-It continues to be the source of bad feeling towards Catholicism in Eastern Orthodoxy today.
+It continues to be the source of bad feeling towards Roman Catholicism in Eastern Orthodoxy today.
 Although the controversy centers around just one word and a rather abstract issue regarding the Holy Spirit, it causes some theological difficulty for Eastern Christians, but perhaps more importantly, they resent the West's tampering with the ecumenical creeds, which are of great importance in Orthodoxy.
-(Learn more about Roman Catholicism here and Eastern Orthodoxy here.)

 The filioque controversy centers around the relationship between the Spirit and the other two Persons in the Trinity, the Father and the Son.
 In Christian theology and creeds, the Son is "eternally begotten" of the Father.
 This means that the Son is somehow caused or generated by the Father, but not created or begotten in a chronological sense, since the two are both eternal.
 But how to understand the relationship of the Holy Spirit to the Father and the Son?
 In the Eastern Church, the Spirit is described as proceeding from the Father.
 Like "begotten," this term both recognizes the Father as the source and indicate an eternal, ongoing relationship.
 This was the phrase used in the original Nicene-Constantinopolitan Creed (381).